 The data within GENIE are shared with the global research community after defined periods of time through cBioPortal and the Synapse Platform.
 The project serves as a prototype for aggregating, harmonizing, and sharing clinical-grade, next-generation sequencing data obtained during routine medical practice.

 The registry contains the existing CLIA-/ISO-certified genomic data obtained during the course of routine practice at multiple national and international institutions, and will continue to grow as more patients are treated at the participating centers and as new centers join the project.
 As a result, the registry is derived from a variety of cancer types, including rare cancers, and is enriched in examples of late-stage disease; thus it approximates more of a “real world” dataset.

 Powering clinical and translational research

 Adding new mutations to existing drug labels*

 Could provide the evidence base necessary to support reimbursement for next-generation sequence-based testing by payers.

-*The AACR will be working closely with the FDA with the intention of building a regulatory-grade database such that the data could be accepted as the necessary evidence to gain regulatory approval.
+*The AACR will be working closely with the FDA to ensure that the registry contains data that could be accepted as evidence supporting regulatory approval.

 Recognizing the need, urgency, and timeliness of such a project, the AACR provided the seed money for the first phase.